sundeepbassi/djangopetblog/README.md

 - During the covid-19 panademic we saw an interest in the number of people wanting to get a pet.
 Especially as people began to work from home or were furloughed.

-- There are also users that for some reason unable to keep a pet (such as the elderly or residential restrictions) and the blog would help them keep in touch by making comments about blog posts.
+- There are also users that for some reason are unable to keep a pet (such as the elderly or residential restrictions) and the blog would help them keep in touch by making comments about blog posts.
+This would help this target audience to remain engaged in animal welfare.

 #### Managing Site Admin

 This will be the person who can manage the administration of the site.

-### Development Planes
+### Scope

+The scope of this project is to take into consideration the functions and features required for this blog.With defining the user stories it was essential to consider what functions would be important for this project.

 The blog will allow the user to:

+  - The user must be able to navigate around the blog easily on each page.

   - See and read posts about pets and animal welfare.